Security Alert: Dridex Malware, Banking Infostealer, Spreads Again [UPDATED]

 How to protect yourself from spam and the malware infections it may carry

-I know your inbox is probably already bombarded with spam, so let’s see what you can do to prevent a malware infection from making its way into your system via a junk email.
-We hope the tips below are enough to keep you safe, but if you were still struck by an infection, we recommend you check out our malware removal guide.
+I know your inbox is probably already bombarded with spam.
+Let’s see what you can do to prevent a malware infection from making its way into your system via a junk email.
+We hope the tips below are enough to keep you safe.
+If you were still struck by an infection, we recommend you check out our malware removal guide.

 These tips are also helpful to keep your inbox protected from future spam emails and also safe from cyber attacks that use this attack vector.